CognizantOpenSource/maqs-java/docs/JMAQS_1/database/DatabaseFeatures.md

 * *You seldom use the test object directly.
 It is usually only used when you want to share your test JMAQS context with another piece of code*

 ## Utilities
-Stores functions for Capturing screenshots, saving page sources, waiting with the database driver, and killing the driver.
+Stores the functions for Capturing screenshots, saving page sources, waiting with the database driver, and killing the driver.

 ## Config
 Stores methods for interacting with the App.config